 - Ritholtz – “Ignore the chumps telling you how much money you save by not buying lattes; that’s penny-ante nonsense.
 Get the big things right — your housing costs, your health care, your kids’ college savings, and then we can begin to think about your retirement.
 If you are a $5 latte away from insolvency, then sorry, folks, but you are already out of luck.”

 - When it comes to these pullbacks in markets be ready to take advantage of the potential opportunity.
 Moments like these are why a diversified portfolio usually works best.
 Yes, you give up returns when the market is blazing to the upside but what I try to provide to my clients is peace of mind when things turn down knowing they have some cash on the sidelines ready to buy at lower prices.

 - Ritholtz – “My colleague Josh Brown has a nice little trick to do during the sorts of market mayhem we saw last week.
-When you see market futures down 1,000 points, the way they were early Monday, pick a favored ETF or asset class.
-Put in a “good-til-canceled order” (for what you can afford) at 10 to 15 percent below recent prices.
+When you see market futures down 1,000 points, the way they were early Monday, pick a favoured ETF or asset class.
+Put in a “good-til-cancelled order” (for what you can afford) at 10 to 15 per cent below recent prices.
 Courtesy of the market panic, you get to increase exposure at absurd prices.
 You can do this with any ETF representing broader indices.”

 Here are my key takeaways from Geoffrey’s article

 - If you pay too much for a stock, it won’t matter how rosy the future turns out to be; you will still lose money